Linda Calvey: Meeting Ronnie Cook and Daniel Reece

 Calvey met Ronnie Cook after the death of her husband Mickey.
 He was one of Mickey's associates before his death, and provided money to Calvey to support herself after Mickey's death.
 According to Calvey, Cook soon became controlling, having say over what she wore and trailing her when she went out with friends.
-After Calvey declined Cook's proposal to her, she said he threatened to hurt her son.
+After Calvey declined Cook's marriage proposal, she said he threatened to hurt her son.
 Cook was sentenced to 16 years in prison for taking part in an armed robbery at some point after.

-Calvey was introduced to Daniel Reece by a friend of Cook, Brian Thorogood, who thought he could use the support after his son had been killed in a traffic accident while he was in prison.
+Calvey was introduced to Daniel Reece by a friend of Cook, Brian Thorogood, who thought Reece could use the support after Reece's son had been killed in a traffic accident while Reece was in prison.
 The friendship between the two then developed into a relationship.
 She also then cheated on Cook with Thorogood.